-A decision to fail a candidate that involves an egregious error must be taken after discussion by all examiners involved in marking the relevant component or part of the exam.
-It requires a majority agreement of the examiners and the discussion and decisions should be/will be? thoroughly documented by the lead examiner or Chair.
+A decision to fail a candidate that involves an egregious error must be taken after discussion by all examiners involved in marking the relevant component or part of the examination.
+It requires a majority agreement of the examiners and the discussion and decisions are thoroughly documented by the lead examiner or Chair.